Internal Regulations of Student Groups (amended on April 04, 2016)

 When completing these forms, make sure that the following three conditions are satisfied for the people listed as a signing officer:

 As clubs are not guaranteed any funding from the SSMU, clubs are responsible for their own fundraising in order to support their events and initiatives.
 There are a wide variety of funds and resources available to clubs that can be drawn upon as resources.
+Visit the Funding page for more information on funding opportunities.

 While many clubs are interested in pursuing sponsorship agreements with external commercial groups, SSMU clubs are not legal entities and any contract signed by a club is not legally binding.